chahohbily/slide_switcher/README.md

 ## Creating your own SlideSwitcher

 SlideSwitcher is an ordinary widget.
-In order to create it you have to specify the obligatory parameters: children - texts, icons, pictures and any other widgets that will be stored in the sliders;
+In order to create it you have to specify the obligatory parameters:
+"children" - texts, icons, pictures and any other widgets that will be stored in the sliders;
-onSelect - the function which will be executed during the change of the focused slider;
+"onSelect" - the function which will be executed during the change of the focused slider;
-containerHeight - container height; containerWight - container width.
+"containerHeight" - container height; "containerWight" - container width.
 To customize the widget you should use the optional parameters from the table above.

 #### Minimum functionality: